-By statute, the Office of the Citizenship and Immigration Services Ombudsman submits an Annual Report to Congress by June 30 of each year.
-The Ombudsman’s Annual Report must provide a summary of the most pervasive and serious problems encountered by individuals and employers applying for immigration benefits with U.S. Citizenship and Immigration Services (USCIS).
+By statute, the Office of the Citizenship and Immigration Services Ombudsman (CIS Ombudsman) submits an Annual Report to Congress by June 30 of each year.
+Our Annual Report must provide a summary of the most pervasive and serious problems encountered by individuals and employers applying for immigration benefits with U.S. Citizenship and Immigration Services (USCIS).
 The Annual Report also reviews past recommendations to improve USCIS programs and services.

 Backlogs in the long term: 2022 in review.
 USCIS began the year fully cognizant of its challenges in decreasing processing times and getting its backlogs under control and took significant steps to accomplish those goals.
 But 2022 brought with it significant new tasks for the agency that would create their own processing and operational challenges—challenges that the agency continues to grapple with in 2023 and that will impact future workloads.
 This Annual Report examines several of those challenges and makes specific recommendations to improve operations, assist in fixing processing and policy issues, and address some of the agency’s largest challenges.

 The growing humanitarian mission of USCIS and its impact on future workloads.
 Some of the backlogs that took precedence in 2022 were not entirely of the agency’s own making.
 Global upheaval, political confrontations, and climate issues created populations in need of temporary protection.
 Each new USCIS program responded in different ways to different emergency scenarios, and the agency stretched both its resources and its ingenuity to respond.
 But these programs will continue to present operational challenges to USCIS in the coming years.
 As these populations navigate the immigration system, USCIS should consider ways to mitigate the downstream impacts of its growing humanitarian mission.